verificarlo/verificarlo/README.md

   - `name` is the name of the called function
   - `line` is the line where the function is called in the source code
   - `id` is a unique integer used for identification
-  - `isInt` is a boolean which indicates if the function come from an intrinsic
+  - `isInt` is a boolean which indicates if the function comes from an intrinsic
-  - `isLib` is a boolean which indicates if the function come from a library
+  - `isLib` is a boolean which indicates if the function comes from a library
   - `useFloat` is a boolean which indicates if the function uses 32 bit float
   - `useDouble` is a boolean which indicates if the function uses 64 bit float
   - `precision_binary64` controls the length of the mantissa for a 64 bit float for operations inside the function